yiruchen4/Chen2026/SocialDoorInstructions/readme.md

 Press Button C will show the current reading for 20s.
 Press Button B will open the door manually.
 Press Button Reset will restart the door (you previous results should be saved well, a new data file will be created by resetting).
+When starting the Social Door, pressing Button B and C allows you to change the Device Number.

 The screen will display:
 - Battery level